Labadee: History

 In February 2004, during the 2004 Haitian coup d'état, Royal Caribbean temporarily suspended use of the stop due to the political unrest in the country.

 In 2009, Royal Caribbean made US$55 million in improvements to the facilities, including upgrading port facilities to allow the docking of their largest cruise ships.

 In January 2010, just after the 2010 Haiti earthquake, Royal Caribbean announced its intention to continue cruise stopovers at the port and use cruise ships to ferry relief supplies and personnel.
 In addition, it would donate US$1 million to fund relief efforts in Haiti.

 In January 2016, Haitians in boats protesting against the Haitian government blocked the port.
 Royal Caribbean's Freedom of the Seas cancelled their port stop on January 19 as a result.

 On March 14, 2024, Royal Caribbean suspended cruise calls to Labadee due to widespread gang violence and political upheaval in Haiti.
 The company resumed port calls in October.

-In September 2025, Royal Caribbean suspended cruise calls to Labadee indefinetly due to widespread violence and travel advisories in Haiti.
+In September 2025, Royal Caribbean suspended cruise calls to Labadee indefinitely due to widespread violence and travel advisories in Haiti.